Program overview

 Program Overview

-Centennial College's Aerospace Manufacturing Engineering Technician program will provide you with a solid understanding of aircraft manufacturing operations, aerospace systems, and unmanned aerial vehicle (UAV) technology.
-During this two-year diploma program, you will learn to work with key performance indicators, continuous improvement techniques, and composite materials.
-Through training in CAD, CAM, and CNC operations, you will be able to seamlessly transition into the industry.
-This cutting-edge program takes advantage of both Downsview as well as Progress Campuses.
+Centennial College's Aerospace Manufacturing Engineering Technician program provides students with a solid understanding of aircraft manufacturing operations, aerospace systems, and unmanned aerial vehicle (UAV) technology.
+This two-year diploma program equips students with the skills to work with key performance indicators, continuous improvement techniques, and composite materials.
+Training in CAD, CAM, and CNC operations ensures a seamless transition into the aerospace industry.
+The program utilizes both Downsview and Progress Campuses, offering a cutting-edge educational experience.
+Please note that some courses may be offered in an online or hybrid format.

 Program Structure